-On June 6, 2023, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
+On June 2, 2025, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
 Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Commission.
 The Consumer Advocate asserts that:

 The interests of consumers, including without limitation the proposed increase in rates to be paid by Piedmont's consumers, may be affected by determinations and orders made by the Commission with respect to: (1) the interpretation, application, and implementation of Tenn.
-Code Ann. § 65-5-103(d)(6), and other relevant statutory and regulatory provisions; and (2) the review and analysis of the supporting schedules, financial spreadsheets, and materials provided by Piedmont.
+Code Ann.
+65-5-103(d)(6), and other relevant statutory and regulatory provisions; (2) the review and analysis of the supporting schedules and other documentation, financial spreadsheets, and materials provided by Piedmont, and (3) the sufficiency and propriety of the Company's request in its petition.1